ballerina-platform/ballerina-dev-website/components/integration/replace-zapier/code/zapier-bbe/diagram-when-you-need.md

 ---
-title: "Diagram when you need it, Code when you don't"
+title: 'Diagram when you need it, Code when you don't'
-description: "Ballerina diagrams provide great creativity and flexibility in the early stages of development, allowing developers to quickly visualize their ideas and iterate on them.
-However, when it's time to deliver a more polished product, developers can easily switch to writing code and take advantage of Ballerina's powerful language features."
+description: 'Ballerina diagrams provide great creativity and flexibility in the early stages of development, allowing developers to visualize and iterate on their ideas quickly.
+However, developers can easily switch to writing code when delivering a more polished product and take advantage of Ballerina's powerful language features.'
 image: 'images/data-transformation.png'
 ---